MKNSTEJA/FDF/README.md

 ✅ **3D to 2D Projection** – Converts 3D wireframe models into 2D isometric views.

-✅ **Interactive Controls** – Rotate, zoom, and adjust the view dynamically.
+✅ **Interactive Controls** – Rotate, zoom, and adjust the view dynamically.  (not released yet...)

-✅ **Customizable Colors** – Apply different color schemes to enhance visualization.
+✅ **Customizable Colors** – Apply different color schemes to enhance visualization.  (not released yet...)

 ✅ **Lightweight and Efficient** – Optimized for performance with a minimal footprint.